judofyr/temple/README.md

 * Static text
 * Dynamic text (pieces of Ruby which are evaluated and sent to the client)
-* Blocks (pieces of Ruby which are evaluated and *not* sent to the client, but might change the control flow).
+* Codes (pieces of Ruby which are evaluated and *not* sent to the client, but might change the control flow).

 The goal of a template engine is to take the template and eventually compile